sfuhrm/radiobrowser4j/README.md

 ## Version history

+* v2.6.0
+  - Refactorings for reducing code duplication.
+  - Major refactorings to limit the JAX-RS / Jersey exposure of the code to a minimum of classes.
+This is a preparation for possible alternative implementations (see issue #14 ).
+  - Freed the Station class from Jackson annotations (replacing with a mixin class).
+  - Migrate from JMockit to Mockito since JMockit is conflicting in Java 21.
+  - Building with JDK 21 now (still targeting JDK 8) since Mockito is needing this.
+  - Migrate JUnit 4 to JUnit 5.
+Welcome to 2016.
+* v2.5.3
+  - Update slf4j dependency
+  - Update log4j2 dependency
+  - Update multiple build plugins
 * v2.5.2
   - Add deprecation warnings for countrycode and countrycodeexact fields as suggested in the upstream API.
 Countrycode should be used instead which is standardized.
   - Update of some plugins.